0xbhvn/crashed-frontend/docs/analytics-frontend.md

 1. **Dashboard Overview**: A main dashboard displaying key widgets from all categories
 2. **Category Pages**: Detailed pages for each analytics category
-3. **Navigation**: Tab-based navigation for switching between categories
+3. **Navigation**: Tab-based navigation for switching between categories:
+   - Last Games (for recent games meeting specific criteria)
+   - Occurrences (for frequency analysis)
+   - Series (for non-occurrence pattern analysis)
+   - Intervals (for time-based distribution analysis)
 4. **Filters**: Consistent filter controls for adjusting time ranges and other parameters

 ### Design System